clab/dynet/doc/source/install.rst

     cmake ..
     make install # sudo permissions might be necessary on Linux. cd ../..

+If you don't have sudo access, clone the Eigen repository but don't attempt to build or install; this is `sufficient <https://eigen.tuxfamily.org/dox/GettingStarted.html>`__ for DyNet.

 The `-r NUM` specified a revision number that is known to work.
 Adventurous users can remove it and use the very latest version, at the risk of the code